manitapote/manitapote.github.io/_posts/2025-4-3-all-about-discrimitative-llms.md

 ## Generative Models
 Models that can understand and replicate the underlying distribution of data.
 They mainly aim to model the distribution P(X) when focusing solely on the input data or the joint probability distribution P(X,Y) when considering both the input data and the target variable.
-This allows them to generate new data inst##ances by sampling from these learned distribution.
+This allows them to generate new data instances by sampling from these learned distribution.

 Key applications:
 1) Augmentation: Creating additional training instances to improve model robustness.